jerome-sipin/league-cs-fantasy-proof-of-concept/README.md

 - Start thinking / planning early!
 	- Web applications have a lot of thought put into them.
 - Someone has probably already had an issue similar to yours online.
-- Keep persisting (like Jakarta Persistence???)
+- Keep persisting.
-- Write down comments
+- Write down comments - they help get your ideas down so you can

-IMPORTANT TO DO -
-HOW TO REVERSE A PUSH / COMMIT???
-SOURCETREE DOESN'T LIKE HOW I TRIED TO PUSH A VIDEO.